+- (a) the Commissioner, - (b) a person employed under Part III of the Public Service of Ontario Act, 2006 who is under the direction of the Commissioner, or - (c) an auxiliary member of the Ontario Provincial Police; ("membre de la Police provinciale de l'Ontario")

+"Minister" means the Minister of Community Safety and Correctional Services or such other member of the Executive Council as may be assigned the administration of this Act under the Executive Council Act; ("ministre")

+"Ministry" means the Ministry of the Minister; ("ministère")

+- "municipal board" means a board constituted by a municipal council or councils under section 22, 23, 24 or 25; ("commission municipale") - "O.P.P. detachment board" means a board referred to in section 67; ("conseil de détachement de la Police provinciale") - "personal information" has the same meaning as in the Freedom of Information and Protection of Privacy Act; ("renseignements personnels")

+"police association" means an association, other than a trade union, whose members belong to one police service and whose objects include the improvement of their working conditions and remuneration; ("association de policiers")

-- (b) a person employed under Part III of the Public Service of Ontario Act, 2006 who is under the direction of the Commissioner, or - (c) an auxiliary member of the Ontario Provincial Police; ("membre de la Police provinciale de l'Ontario") - "Minister" means the Minister of Community Safety and Correctional Services or such other member of the Executive Council as may be assigned the administration of this Act under the Executive Council Act; ("ministre") - "Ministry" means the Ministry of the Minister; ("ministère") - "municipal board" means a board constituted by a municipal council or councils under section 22, 23, 24 or 25; ("commission municipale") - "O.P.P. detachment board" means a board referred to in section 67; ("conseil de détachement de la Police provinciale") - "personal information" has the same meaning as in the Freedom of Information and Protection of Privacy Act; ("renseignements personnels") - "police association" means, - (a) the Ontario Provincial Police Association, or - (b) an association, other than a trade union, whose members are employees of a police service board who are members of the police service maintained by the police service board; ("association de policiers") - "police officer" means a member of a police service who is appointed as a police officer or a person who is appointed as a police officer under the Interprovincial Policing Act, 2009 and, for greater certainty, does not include a special constable, a First Nation Officer, a municipal by-law enforcement officer, a police cadet or an auxiliary member of a police service; ("agent de police") - "police record check" means a search to be conducted of the Canadian Police Information Centre databases or another police database maintained by a police service in Canada to determine whether the databases contain entries relating to an individual in order to screen the individual; ("vérification de dossier de police") - "police service" means the Ontario Provincial Police or a police service maintained by a police service board; ("service de police") - "police service board" means, - (a) a municipal board, or - (b) a First Nation board; ("commission de service de police") - "policing function" means a function listed in subsection 11 (1) or a part of one of those functions; ("fonction policière") - "prescribed" means prescribed by the regulations; ("prescrit") - "prescribed policing provider" means a public sector body that is an institution within the meaning of the Freedom of Information and Protection of Privacy Act or the Municipal Freedom of Information and Protection of Privacy Act and that is prescribed to provide a policing function in an area in accordance with section 12; ("prestataire de services policiers prescrit") - "professional misconduct" means professional misconduct as set out in section 146; ("faute professionnelle") - "public sector body" means, - (a) a Ministry, commission, board or other administrative unit of the Government of Ontario, including any agency thereof, - (b) a municipality, - (c) a local board as defined in subsection 1 (1) of the Municipal Act, 2001 or subsection 3 (1) of the City of Toronto Act, 2006. - (d) a municipally-controlled corporation as defined in section 223.1 of the Municipal Act, 2001, and - (e) a city-controlled corporation as defined in section 156 of the City of Toronto Act, 2006; ("organisme du secteur public") - "regulations" means the regulations made under this Act; ("règlements") - "research" means a systematic investigation designed to develop or establish principles, facts or generalizable knowledge, or any combination of them, and includes the development, testing and evaluation of research; ("recherche") - "research ethics board" means a board of persons that is established for the purpose of approving research plans under section 6 and that meets the prescribed requirements; ("commission d'éthique de la recherche")
+"police association" means,

+(a) the Ontario Provincial Police Association, or

+(b) an association, other than a trade union, whose members are employees of a police service board who are members of the police service maintained by the police service board; ("association de policiers")

+- "police officer" means a member of a police service who is appointed as a police officer or a person who is appointed as a police officer under the Interprovincial Policing Act, 2009 and, for greater certainty, does not include a special constable, a First Nation Officer, a municipal by-law enforcement officer, a police cadet or an auxiliary member of a police service; ("agent de police") - "police record check" means a search to be conducted of the Canadian Police Information Centre databases or another police database maintained by a police service in Canada to determine whether the databases contain entries relating to an individual in order to screen the individual; ("vérification de dossier de police") - "police service" means the Ontario Provincial Police or a police service maintained by a police service board; ("service de police")

+"police service board" means,

+- (a) a municipal board, or - (b) a First Nation board; ("commission de service de police")

+"policing function" means a function listed in subsection 11 (1) or a part of one of those functions; ("fonction policière")

+"prescribed" means prescribed by the regulations; ("prescrit")

+- "prescribed policing provider" means an entity that has been prescribed to provide a policing function in an area in accordance with section 12; ("prestataire de services policiers prescrit") - "prescribed policing provider" means a public sector body that is an institution within the meaning of the Freedom of Information and Protection of Privacy Act or the Municipal Freedom of Information and Protection of Privacy Act and that is prescribed to provide a policing function in an area in accordance with section 12; ("prestataire de services policiers prescrit")

+"professional misconduct" means professional misconduct as set out in section 140; ("faute professionnelle")

+"public sector body" means,

+(a) a Ministry, commission, board or other administrative unit of the Government of Ontario, including any agency thereof.

+(b) a municipality,

+- (c) a local board as defined in subsection 1 (1) of the Municipal Act, 2001 or subsection 3 (1) of the City of Toronto Act, 2006, - (d) a municipally-controlled corporation as defined in section 223.1 of the Municipal Act, 2001, and

+(e) a city-controlled corporation as defined in section 156 of the City of Toronto Act, 2006; ("organisme du secteur public")

+"regulations" means the regulations made under this Act; ("règlements")